microcks/microcks-quarkus-demo/step-4-write-rest-tests.md

 }
 ```

-If you run this test, it should pass and that means we have successfully configured the application to start with all the required containers
-and that they're correctly wired to the application.
+If you run this test class, it should pass and that means we have successfully configured the application to start with all the required containers and that they're correctly wired to the application.
 Within this test:
 * We're reusing the data that comes from the examples in the `Pastry API` OpenAPI specification and Postman collection.
-* The `PastryAPIClient` has been configured as a `@RestClient` that is wired to the Microcks mock endpoints (see `application.properties`).
+* The [`PastryAPIClient`](src/main/java/org/acme/order/client/PastryAPIClient.java) has been configured as a [`@RestClient`](https://quarkus.io/guides/rest-client-reactive) that is wired to the Microcks mock endpoints (see [`application.properties`](src/main/resources/application.properties)).
 * We're validating the configuration of this client as well as all the JSON and network serialization details of our configuration!

 The sequence diagram below details the test sequence.
 Microcks is used as a third-party backend to allow going through all the layers: